igomezv/SimpleMC/docs_sphinx/index.rst

 Changelog
 ----------

+- **0.9.8.6 (27/04/2022)** Fix mpi4py import in MCMCAnalyzer and allow to work it with only 1 processor.
+- **0.9.8.5 (23/02/2022)** Improving postprocessing.
+- **0.9.8.4 (12/01/2022)** Unifying binned and full Pantheon likelihoods.
+Added covariance matrix in postprocessing.
+Added AIC information criterion.
+Saving output of individuals from GADeap.
+- **0.9.8.3 (17/12/2021)** Fix binned Pantheon data and likelihood.
+Save maxloglikes in postprocessing.
+Reordering optimizers.
+- **0.9.8.2 (04/11/2021)** Update paths of datasets, setup and requirements.
 - **0.9.8.1 (06/09/2021)** Setup file and pypy install ready.
 Data in likelihood modules use relative paths.
 - **0.9.8 (06/09/2021)** Improvements in postprocessing.
 Return dictionaries in DriverMC.executer.
 Correction in the reading of the columns by mcevidence.
 - **0.9.7 (02/09/2021)** Add emcee and mcevidence source codes (modified).
 Fix output texfile of ga_deap.
 Delete old genetic algorithm.